Ultraplot/ultraplot/docs/usage.rst

   <ug_1dintegration>` and :ref:`2D plotting <ug_2dintegration>` for a demonstration.

-Since these features are optional, ultraplot can be used without installing any of these packages.
+Since these features are optional,
+UltraPlot can be used without installing any of these packages.

 .. _usage_features: